fdazen/fda-documentation/yield_management.md

   - yield management
 keywords: "yield management, yield rules, yield settings"
 last_updated: "November 18th, 2015"
-summary: "Learn how to have your system perform automatic rate change based on your occupancy level!"
+summary: "The Yield Management is a powerful tool of your PMS: it triggers automatic rate changes based on the occupancy level of a room type or your run of house.
+The price change is governed by rules that you will have to configure in the system, in order to define how the rates should change when certain conditions apply. "
 published: true
 ---

-#**Yield Management**

-The _Yield Management_ is a powerful tool of your PMS: it triggers automatic rate changes based on the occupancy level of a room type or your run of house.
-The price change is governed by rules that you will have to configure in the system, in order to define how the rates should change when certain conditions apply.

 ##**Yield Management Rules**